Mbdulrohim/Mbdulrohim/README.md

-# 👋 Hi, I'm Mustapha Abdulrohim
+# 👋 Hi, I'm Abdulrohim

 Welcome to my GitHub!
 I'm a self-taught engineer and maker from Nigeria, actively exploring the intersection of **AI**, **electronics**, and **education**.